Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 2004 | Nathan Rosenstein, *Rome at war: Farms, families, and death in the Middle Republic*, *BMCR* [2004.07.56](http://bmcr.brynmawr.edu/2004/2004-07-56.html)
 \ | Thomas F. Scanlon, *Eros and Greek athletics*, *CO* **81**.2 (Winter)
-\ | Peter J. Holliday, *Origins of pictorial representation in Roman art*, *NECJ* **31**.1 (February) 2003 | Guy Bradley, *Ancient Umbria*, *CW* [**96**.2 (Winter), 228–229](http://www.jstor.org/stable/4352751) 2002 | Serafina Cuomo, *Ancient Mathematics*, *CO* **80**.1 (Fall)
+\ | Peter J. Holliday, *Origins of pictorial representation in Roman art*, *NECJ* **31**.1 (February) 2003 | Guy Bradley, *Ancient Umbria*, *CW* [**96**.2 (Winter), 228–229](https://www.jstor.org/stable/4352751) 2002 | Serafina Cuomo, *Ancient Mathematics*, *CO* **80**.1 (Fall)
 \ |Christer Bruun, *The Roman middle republic: Politics, religion, and historiography c.
-400–133 B.C.*, *CW* [**95**.4 (Summer), 460–461](http://www.jstor.org/discover/10.2307/4352698)
+400–133 B.C.*, *CW* [**95**.4 (Summer), 460–461](https://www.jstor.org/discover/10.2307/4352698)
 2000 | Richard C. Beacham, *Spectacle entertainments of early imperial Rome*, *CO* **78**.1 (Fall)

 ### Invited Talks

 |date|item|
 |:--|:--|
-2012 | "Excavations at the *Vicus ad Martis* in Umbria," NJ Classical Association, October 13 2010 | "New Excavations on the Flaminian Way: A Field School at the *Vicus ad Martis*," Fairfield College, March 17 2008 | "Report on first season of excavations at the Vicus ad Martis Tudertium," Museum of S. Maria della Pace, as part of the "Giornate Europee del Patrimonio" program, September 28
+2016 | "Recent work along the Flaminian Way," AIA lecture program, University of Alberta, March 10 2012 | "Excavations at the *Vicus ad Martis* in Umbria," NJ Classical Association, October 13 2010 | "New Excavations on the Flaminian Way: A Field School at the *Vicus ad Martis*," Fairfield College, March 17 2008 | "Report on first season of excavations at the *Vicus ad Martis Tudertium*," Museum of S. Maria della Pace, as part of the "Giornate Europee del Patrimonio" program, September 28
 2007 | "Instructional technology and the teaching of Latin: Where we’ve been and where we’re going," Glenn M. Knudsvig Memorial Symposium at the University of Michigan, Keynote speaker, 9 July
 2005 | "*Quirites* and the preservation of early Latin texts," Stockton College, 10 April 2003 | "Religion and Politics: Did the Romans scruple about the placement of their temples?," Yale University, 1 March 2001 | "Paestum," Amherst College, 4 October
-2000 | "Gladiators and Political Competiton in Republican Rome," New Jersey Classical Association Spring Meeting
+2000 | "Gladiators and Political Competition in Republican Rome," New Jersey Classical Association Spring Meeting

 ### Conference Papers

 |date|item|
 |:--|:--|
-2016 | "The Late Antique/Early Medieval Cemetery at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill Rhodes
+2016 | "The Late Antique/Early Medieval Cemetery at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill A. Rhodes
+2015 | "Seventh Season of Excavation at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill A. Rhodes
+\ | "An Unusual Interment of Dismembered Legs and Hands: A Roman Umbria burial puzzle," poster, American Association of Physical Anthropologists Annual Meeting, with Dr. Jill A. Rhodes (presenter)
-2015 | "Seventh Season of Excavation at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill Rhodes 2014 | "Sixth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA, with Dr. Sarah Harvey 2013 | "Fifth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2012 | "Fourth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2011 | "Third Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2010 | "Second Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2009 | "Results of First Season of Excavation and Geo-magnetic Survey at the Vicus ad Martis Tudertium," with Tommaso Mattioli, Departimento Uomo & Territorio, University of Perugia, AIA
+2014 | "Sixth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA, with Dr. Sarah Harvey 2013 | "Fifth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2012 | "Fourth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2011 | "Third Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2010 | "Second Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA 2009 | "Results of First Season of Excavation and Geo-magnetic Survey at the *Vicus ad Martis Tudertium*," with Tommaso Mattioli, Departimento Uomo & Territorio, University of Perugia, AIA
 2006 | "Depictions of Workshops in Ancient Art: Too Many Potters?," poster, AIA (2nd Prize Winner) 2005 | Invited Facilitator for panel discussion: "*Davus and Grumio Go To College*: workshop and discussion on creating the ideal college-level Latin textbook," CAAS, fall meeting
 2003 | "Frequent Latin vocabulary," ACL Institute